-The most common and universal system for direct and single access to each pallet.
+This is the most common and universal racking types and system for direct and single access to each pallet.
 It has a variety of sizes of beam lengths and frame depths making it perfect if your pallets are of an unusual size.
 The great advantage is that you have total stock control: each storage space is taken up by a single pallet.

 This system can be operated with a variety of forklift trucks on the market.
 In order to store a greater number of pallets double-deep racks can be installed enabling one pallet to be stored in front of another on each side of the aisle.

 Similar to conventional pallet racking except you can increase the number of pallets stored.
 Similar to Drive In racking this system is generally use when storing pallets of the same type and when stock rotation and pick faces are not a major concern.

 The Double Deep system requires the use of a specialist truck with an attachment fitted.
 Also, the aisles having to be bigger than normal.